 Practical Approaches for Testing and Breaking JWT Authentication

 JWT (JSON Web Token) is a popular authentication/authorization protocol.
-It integrates cryptographic signatures into JSON objects to verify the integrity of the object.
+It integrates cryptographic signatures into JSON objects to verify the object’s integrity.

-The approach of JWT is systematic and fairly simple.
-There were several pieces of research done to cover the security aspects of JWT authentication.
+The approach of JWT is systematic and relatively simple.
+Several pieces of research covered the security aspects of JWT authentication.

 Several tools were also previously developed.
 However, after assessing the quality of the public tools, I concluded that we need better tools to perform testing against JWT.
-I have developed a set of scripts I call it “jwt-pwn” that aims to test JWT authentication with stability, simplicity, and efficiency in mind.
-The scripts set are very simple, as it integrates directly with the JWT Python library.
+I have developed a set of scripts I call “jwt-pwn” that aims to test JWT authentication with stability, simplicity, and efficiency in mind.
+The script set is straightforward, integrating directly with the JWT Python library.

-This article will cover the background of JWT, wrong implementations, and practical approaches to test and break JWT.
-It will also cover a section of constructive criticism, where I will be discussing each known public tool for testing JWT, and the issues I faced with it where I had come to the idea of developing jwt-pwn.
+This article will cover the background of JWT, wrong implementations, and practical approaches to testing and breaking JWT.
+It will also cover a section of constructive criticism, where I will discuss each known public tool for testing JWT and the issues I faced when I came to the idea of developing jwt-pwn.

 Background

-The following figure explains the fundamental approach in JWT generation
+The following figure explains the fundamental approach to JWT generation.

 Source: https://jwt.io